 With point spreads or moneyline odds, there are hundreds (if not thousands) of other bettors to compete with.
 Most lines are refined and optimized by sports books, who stand to lose a lot more if the winning side gets more action.
 They set hundreds of lines every day.
 The chances of them overlooking one small prop bet are pretty good.

 Putting money on the line always makes a game more entertaining.
 It makes each play of the game meaningful.
 Prop bets are a great way to raise the stakes.
 You can even bet on live games to make money as the events unfold!
 Live bets are getting increasingly popular, and prop betting lends itself well to this format.
 Try to predict how the next quarter or period will end after the game begins.

 How Do I Place A Prop Bet?

 You’re convinced that placing a prop bet on the next game will help you win big.
 Now you’re ready to get in on the action.

 You can place prop bets using any online sports book that offers them.
 But before you do, consider referring to the picks selected by a sports handicapper.
 While some prop bets are just for fun, others can be won using game knowledge, research, and data analysis.
 Looking for expert sports picks to use for prop betting?
 Kyle Covers has an unmatched win rate.
-Check out our All Access packages, which include premium picks for all major sports leagues.
+Check out our All-Access packages for the NBA picks, MLB picks, NHL picks, and NFL picks.